joakimk/toniq-admin-ui-example/README.md

+This is an example made for the discussion in <https://github.com/joakimk/toniq/pull/47>.

+It's not functional as an admin UI in any way.

+## Create Elm app readme below

 This project is bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app).

 Below you will find some information on how to perform basic tasks.